 My original plan when I took out the credit card was to fly to Japan using a combination of my Accumulated Points plus the 30,000 Free Points Voucher for my ticket, and then take my dad for free using the Free Flight voucher.
 It was a nice idea, but I didn’t managed to collect enough points in time (I got the card in January and flew to Japan in April).

-Consequently, I didn’t get around to doing some proper travel hacking in the UK until a year later, by which time I had a nice stack of Accumulated points and had both the 30,000 Free Points Voucher and the Free Flight Voucher sat in my airmiles account.
+Consequently, I didn’t get around to applying real attention to this until a year later, by which time I had a nice stack of Accumulated points and had both the 30,000 Free Points Voucher and the Free Flight Voucher sat in my airmiles account.
 Yay!

 I knew I wanted to head to Latin America for around 8-9 months so planned to use the 30,000 Free Points Voucher for my ticket to México, and I invited my Travel Amiga to join me for a couple of weeks’ holiday, which would also allow me to spend the Free Travel Voucher.
 It was going to be ideal…